Transceiver Design for Dual-Hop Non-regenerative MIMO-OFDM Relay Systems Under Channel Uncertainties: Proposed Closed-Form Solution for 's and 's

 In the following subsections, we will discuss how to compute $P_{r,k}$.

 \textbf{\textsl{Remark 2:}} When both channels in the two hops are flat-fading channels, the considered system reduces to single-carrier AF MIMO relay system.
-It should be noticed that for single-carrier MIMO relay systems, there is no need to consider power allocation among subcarriers, and we can set $P_{r,k}=P_r$.
-In this case, the proposed closed-form solution is exactly the optimal solution for the robust transceiver design in flat-fading channel.
+Note that for single-carrier systems no power allocation has to be calculated since only one carrier exists, i.e., $P_{r,1}=P_r, K=1$.
+In this case, the proposed closed-form solution is exactly the optimal solution for the transceiver design under channel estimation errors in flat-fading channel.
 Furthermore, when the CSI in the two hops are perfectly known, the derived solution reduces to the optimal solution proposed in \cite{Guan08}.

-\textbf{\textsl{Remark 3:}} Notice that when the source-relay link is noiseless and the first hop channel is an identity matrix, the closed-form solution can be simplified to the optimal robust linear MMSE transceiver for point-to-point MIMO-OFDM systems \cite{Rey05}.
-Moreover, if single carrier transmission is employed, the closed-form solution further reduces to the optimal point-to-point MIMO robust LMMSE transceiver \cite{Ding09}.
+\textbf{\textsl{Remark 3:}} Notice that when the source-relay link is noiseless and the first hop channel is an identity matrix, the closed-form solution can be simplified to the optimal linear MMSE transceiver under channel uncertainties for point-to-point MIMO-OFDM systems \cite{Rey05}.
+Moreover, if single carrier transmission is employed, the closed-form solution further reduces to the optimal point-to-point MIMO LMMSE transceiver under channel uncertainties \cite{Ding09}.

-\textbf{\textsl{Remark 4:}} The complexity of the proposed algorithm is dominated matrix decomposition, matrix multiplication and matrix inversion.
-The complexity of each of these matrix operations is known to be $O(n^3)$, where $n$ is the matrix dimension \cite{Horn85}.
-So the complexity of our proposed algorithm is $O(m^3)$, where $m={\max\{M_D,N_R,N_D,N_S\}}$.